 News Pro-white supremacist flyers removed from Van Cortlandt Park in Woodlawn, Bronx Assemblyman Jeffrey Dinowitz said his office was notified of the flyers in the northeast section of the park on Thursday morning.
 Hate flyers were spotted in the Bronx's Van Cortlandt Park on Thursday.
 Photo Credit: Emilio Guerra By Ivan Pereira firstname.lastname@example.org @IvanPer4 Updated November 8, 2018 8:18 PM Print Share fbShare Tweet gShare Email Bronx leaders strongly condemned three flyers found in Van Cortlandt Park that urged American and European men to “defend” the area from blacks and Muslims, shocking parkgoers who saw the postings early Thursday morning.
 Under the heading “White Excellence,” the flyers called on white men to “defend your heritage” and stop blacks and the “spread of radical Islam” in the neighborhood, according to a photo of one of the flyers.
 The postings requested that people wear a white hat or shirt every Wednesday while eating or drinking on Katonah Avenue to “show you’re here.”
 They concluded by claiming there would be meetings and a demonstration on Nov.
 14. Posting of the flyers was first reported by borough-centric site Welcome2TheBronx.
 Assemb.
 Jeffrey Dinowitz, who represents the area, said his office was notified that the flyers were spotted Thursday morning in the northeast section of the park in Woodlawn.
 They have been removed, he said.
 In a joint statement Thursday afternoon, Dinowitz, along with Rep. Eliot Engel (D-N.Y.), Bronx Borough President Ruben Diaz Jr. and City Councilman Andrew Cohen, drew a direct link between President Trump’s rhetoric and such acts of hate.
 “Corresponding with the rise in popularity of Donald Trump since 2015 and his apparent unwillingness to condemn supporters who espouse racist views, there has been a startling increase in amateur hate groups in and around New York City,” the emailed statement said.
 The NYPD said detectives and the Hate Crimes Task Force are investigating the flyers.
 The department urged anyone with information to call Crime Stoppers at 1-800-577-TIPS.
 The postings come a day after NYPD Commissioner James O’Neill said reported hate crimes jumped by 4 percent over the past year.
 O’Neill said police have received reports of 159 anti-Semitic incidents.
 By Ivan Pereira email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
 Share on Facebook Share on Twitter More on this topic Rise in hate crimes won't 'be tolerated': PoliceThe city has experienced a 4 percent rise in reported hate crimes year-over-year, NYPD officials say.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.